htross/frontend-nanodegree-mobile-portfolio/README.txt

 2) Replace  phase = Math.sin((document.body.scrollTop / 1250) + (i % 5))  with  phase = Math.sin((scrollTop / 1250) + (i % 5)) (line: 506)
    Create var scrollTop = document.body.scrollTop outside of the for loop, it only needs to be computed once.

+3) 200 pizzas can not be displayed on the screen at one time.
+Reducing the number of pizzas improves the frame rate because fewer pizzas have to move each time the user scrolls

 Resize pizza in under 5ms: